yuki-koyama/three-dim-util/README.md

 # three-dim-util

-A library of utility functions for prototyping 3D graphics applications.
+A library of utility functions for prototyping OpenGL applications.

 ## Features

 - Has APIs for Eigen matrix/vector representation
 - Has a template of Qt-based OpenGL widget with simple mouse interaction
 - Is NOT optimized for efficiency (if your application requires a high compute efficiency, do not use this library)
+- Relies on legacy OpenGL APIs

 ## Dependencies